Artemis ROADS Companion Course

 Alignment with NESSP’s Artemis ROADS Challenge

-Most lessons from the Companion Course are aligned with the Mission Objectives (MO’s) from the Artemis ROADS Challenge.
+Most lessons from the Companion Course are aligned with the Mission Objectives (MO’s) of the Artemis ROADS Challenge.

 Challenge participants are not required to complete these lessons but can use them to extend or supplement the associated Mission Objectives.